vishipayyallore/inspirational-quotes/InspirationalQuotes.md

-"Go instead where there is no path and leave a trail." - Ralph Waldo Emerson "The best way to predict your future is to create it." - Abraham Lincoln "Keep your eyes on the stars, and your feet on the ground." - Theodore Roosevelt "The greatest glory in living lies not in never falling, but in rising every time we fall." - Nelson Mandela "Do not let what you cannot do interfere with what you can do." - John Wooden "Small steps today, a better tomorrow."
+"Go instead where there is no path and leave a trail." - Ralph Waldo Emerson "The best way to predict your future is to create it." - Abraham Lincoln "Keep your eyes on the stars, and your feet on the ground." - Theodore Roosevelt "Do not let what you cannot do interfere with what you can do." - John Wooden "Small steps today, a better tomorrow."
 "The biggest adventure you can take is to live the life of your dreams." - Oprah Winfrey